 We want to do more, and we want to improve.
 That is why we are working on Life Cycle Assessments, which means mapping the CO2 emissions directly related to the product materials such as packaging, materials and components.
 This requires a lot of data, but we are determined to create more transparency of the environmental impact caused by our products.
 This will enable all stakeholders in our supply chain to take the necessary responsible choices.

 We want to be transparent regarding our product’s carbon footprint.
-By 2024 all our new products will have an Environmental Product Declaration - EPD.
+By 2024 all our new products will have a Life Cycle Assessment - LCA.
 It will illustrate how much CO2 each product emits from materials to production and transport.
 It gives our customers the chance to make an informed choice when they buy our furniture.

 Sustainable design & manufacturing